wix-incubator/corvid-external-db-mysql-adapter/README.md

 This project assumes you have a Google Cloud Project with billing enabled.
 If you don't have one, follow this [free trial guide](https://cloud.google.com/free/).

+Follow this three steps to connect MySQL DB with Wix External Database
+  1. Create a Cloud SQL instance and database
+  2. Deploy adapter
+      1. Deploying to Cloud Run using Cloud Console
+      2. Deploying to Google Cloud Run using the gcloud CLI
+      3. Deploying to Google App Engine using gcloud CLI
+  3. Connecting MySQL to your Corvid enabled Wix site

-## Create a Cloud SQL instance and database
+## 1. Create a Cloud SQL instance and database
 Go to https://cloud.google.com/sql/docs/mysql/quickstart and create a database and tables with your required schema.

 ### Configuration